 When you’re running a WooCommerce business, your pricing model can play a pivotal role in your sales.
 If you’re a wholesaler, you might lean toward volume pricing.
 However, there are many reasons to consider using a tiered pricing strategy instead.

 Tiered pricing can help you establish a more sophisticated and ultimately successful business model for both you and your customers.
-You can cater to each of your customer bases based on a handful of factors and gain an edge over your competitors.
+It can help you cater to each of your customer bases based on a handful of factors and gain an edge over your competitors.

-In this post, we’ll introduce you to tiered pricing and explain how it differs from volume pricing.
-Then we’ll explain the benefits of using it, discuss four best practices, and explore some tiered pricing examples.
-Let’s jump in!
+In this post, we’ll introduce you to tiered pricing.
+Then, we’ll explain how it differs from volume pricing and go over its benefits.
+Lastly, we’ll explore some tiered pricing strategy examples and discuss four best practices.

 Tiered pricing is a type of fee structure in which businesses can offer different levels of service or products to their customers for varying pricing, depending on the level of usage.